GabIsAwesome/accountfile-generator/README.md

 # Pretendo-Cemu-Files
-Tries to generate what the website used to generate before they removed it (???)
+Tries to generate an account.dat what the website used to generate before they removed it (???)
+### YOU STILL NEED A VALID OTP.BIN AND A SEEPROM.BIN FILE.
+I CAN'T GENERATE THESE.